BLCM/BLCMods/Borderlands 2 mods/Astor/Skin Pack/Moxxi Signature Classic Collection/ReadMe.md

 ### Note:

-Any critique would be appreciated as this is my 1st skin pack... and by the way, please leave constructive criticism if you make a video.
+Any critique would be appreciated as this is my 1st Collection... and by the way, please leave constructive criticism if you make a video.
 Enjoy!

 ### Disclaimer